Write Your Memoir.

 You’ll enjoy the original, practical guidance from an acclaimed author and memoirist via video and text lessons.
 Lean on the step-by-step guidance to compose your own successful memoir.

-Prize-winning author Tim Lott will show you how to write a skilful and affecting memoir in 15 lessons.
+Author Tim Lott will show you how to write a skilful and affecting memoir in 15 lessons.
 Tim Lott is the author of the Penguin Modern Classic 'The Scent of Dried Roses' a memoir which won the prestigious PEN/Ackerley Prize.
-(His second book, the novel, White City Blue won the Whitbread Award for Best First Novel.)

 “The best memoirs are always transgressive.
 They are alternative history – voices you didn’t expect to hear; candour that breaches the norms of polite society; episodes that seem shocking till you recognise their truthfulness.
 They allow self assertion.
 But they aren’t selfish.
 They have a unique story to tell – a story that resonates with everyone else’s story.”

 What is a Memoir?

 A memoir is not the same as an autobiography.

 It's not a chronological account of one's lifetime.
 A memoir is story-shaped and the author selects material from experience suited to its story purpose.
 A memoir is carefully composed to be as page-turning as any work of fiction and derives its wit and energy from its purpose which is to give a first-person account of a particular individual experience of interest to readers.

 Sign up to receive our weekly blog with advice for writers to your inbox.